Emanuel-de-Jong/10KRanker/README.md

 ### Logger
 ***Type:*** C# .NET 5 Library<br/>

-Its Log class can be instanced with a log name.
-The Write function is used to append the `.log` file.
+Its Log class can be instanced with a filename.
+The Write function appends a string to the `.log` file.
 It is used to log the user commands, osu api calls and database changes.

 ### Test